Updated January 1, 1 . AmFam Team

 Are you ready to buy life insurance?
 Depending on which type of policy you’re applying for, how much coverage you want, and things like your age and health, you might have to take a medical exam.
-Don’t worry, it’s a quick and easy process — especially when you know exactly what it entails.
+Don’t worry, it can be a quick and easy process — especially when you know exactly what it entails.
 We’re here to help you navigate the process.

-For some types of coverage, you may need a medical exam, as well as completing a health history interview and application.
+An application, an interview, and sometimes a medical exam are required before you can receive coverage.
 During the exam, you’ll get your height, weight and blood pressure examined, and provide a blood and urine sample.

 When applying for life insurance, you’ll need to answer some health history questions as part of the application process.
 Here are a few things you should have on hand:

 If the coverage you’re applying for requires a medical exam, follow these tips prior to your appointment:

 Did you know that you can get certain life insurance policies without having to take a medical exam?
 Appropriately enough, this type of insurance is known as No Medical Exam Life Insurance.
 With a no medical exam policy, you get a faster approval, and even if you have a preexisting medical condition, there are some policies that may cover you.

 There are three common types of non-medical life insurance: group, simplified issue and guaranteed issue life insurance policies.
 Here’s a quick look at each.

 One drawback to purchasing a no medical exam life insurance policy is that they can be more expensive.
 The reason for the cost is that when you waive a medical exam, it negates one of the best predictors of morbidity.
 When an insurance company is at a higher risk, they increase the cost to help cover the possibility of a life expectancy that may be diminished.